Dantevg/DvgApps/README.md

 * [Archive](#archive-v21)

 ## DvgFiles <sup><sub>`v1.0`</sub></sup>
 For many programs I've made, you will need a DvgFiles installation.
-It comes with **one** invisible folder, you don't need to worry about many folders created.
+It comes with **one** invisible folder, you don't need to worry about many folders created, so your files will be clean.
 And, it gives all the apps that need it a place to put their own folder, all inside a single folder, `.DvgFiles`.

 #### Installation
 Pastebin: [`SKTUK0rb`](http://pastebin.com/SKTUK0rb)